Daniel-Manjarrez/Parallel-Minimax-Mancala/README.md

 ParaMancala3.hs attempt parallelized Minimax in the shallower level while sequential Minimax in the deeper level.

-ParaMancala4.hs is the final version, applying principal variation of sequential leftmost search.
+ParaMancala4.hs is the final version, applying principal variation of sequential leftmost search or Young Brothers Wait Concept.
+This is the final version of this project and the combination of source codes.

 # Configuration and Execution